ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

     .AddDirectiveType<MyDirectiveType>();
 ```

 Let's recap!
 We have registered a new directive named `my` without any arguments and limited the usage to fields only.
-A GraphQL document with our new directive could look like this.
+A GraphQL query request with our new directive could look like this.

 ```graphql
 query foo {